skyska/Movie--Recommendation--Engine/README.md

 Please save the moviedict.pkl and similarity.pkl in venv file.

-clone the github repo and run the app.py file by etering command:  streamlit run app.py
+Clone the github repo and run the app.py file by etering command:  streamlit run app.py

+Github link for zipped file in case of confusion in file locations